Time Complexity Analysis in Data Structures and Algorithms

 }

 Algorithm idea: We compare each value of X[] with k using a loop.
 If we find a value X[i] equal to k, we return the index where the value is present (successful search).
 Otherwise, we move to the next value.
 By the end of the loop, if we did not find a value equal to k, we return false (unsuccessful search).
+As mentioned above, we assume that each line of code takes constant time.

 • Input size = n because n integers are given in the input.

 • Input distribution is unknown, and k can be present anywhere in the array, i.e. it can be present at the start or somewhere in the middle or not present.
 In simple words, the total number of operations depends on the order of the given input.
-(Think!)
+(Think!).

 Best-case analysis of linear search: The best case occurs when k is present at the first index.
 So the loop will run only once.